 Ketosis is one of the human body’s natural metabolic states.
-Entering ketosis is marked by the body's transition from using glucose as its primary energy source to ketones –– or ketone bodies.
+Entering ketosis is marked by the body's transition from using glucose as its primary source of energy to ketones –– or ketone bodies.

 Ketones are produced by breaking down stored body fat, a process that occurs naturally when glucose levels fall below a certain threshold.
 This transition is typically achieved by adopting a carb restricted diet such as the ketogenic diet for 2-4 days.

-Because ketosis only occurs when glucose stores are depleted, ketogenic diets are very high in fat, with little to no carbs, and only moderate protein intake.
+Because ketosis only occurs when glucose stores are depleted, ketogenic diets are very high in healthy fats, with little to no carbohydrate intake, and only moderate protein intake.

 But some people don’t have 2-4 days to wait around!

 Or at least, they’re convinced they don’t.
 Whether they’re new to the ketogenic diet or recently slipped up, users often want to experience ketosis as fast as possible –– which time and again leads to the question: